rsnapshot/rsnapshot/CONTRIBUTING.md

 ### release-branches

-Releases should be done from branches, named for the release version, e.g. `release-1-4`.
+Releases should be done from branches, named for the release version, e.g. `release-1.4`.
 The first release of that version should be tagged `1.4.0`.
 Subsequent releases of that version, which should contain no changes other than bugfixes and security fixes, should also be tagged, e.g. `1.4.1`.

-In the end, there should be for every minor release a branch like `release-X-Y`.
+In the end, there should be for every minor release a branch like `release-X.Y`.
 The sub-releases should only get tagged on their specific branches.

 ### release-model in practice

 Here is a model presented for release 1.4.0.
 Make sure, that you start on the master-branch and have a clean working-directory!

  1. You start branching out of the master-branch
     - `git checkout -b release-1-4`

  2. If there are necessary changes to do before release, make them and commit them now.
     Mind: Any auto-generated script should *not* get tracked.
 You should only merge the actual changes.
     The configure-scripts are generated later for the release.
     - `git add -A`
     - `git commit -m "Finish Release v1.4.0"`

  3.  tag the commit with git and push it to repo
     - `git tag 1.4.0`
     - `git push --tags`

  4. Wait for Travis-CI to finish, the fully-built release is then available on the Github-releases page.

     Travis will execute these commands to make a release:
     - `./autogen.sh`